echogarden-project/echogarden/docs/Tasklist.md

 ## Things to test

 * Test that SSML works where it should
+* Test that alignment works correctly when the input is SSML
 * Test synthesis, recognition and alignment with empty input.
 Do they still work?
 * Test everything's fine on macOS
 * Test that cloud services all still work correctly, especially with SSML inputs